 Gary Hodges is the UK’s best selling and most collectable pencil artist, an impressive accolade for a self-taught and self-published artist.
 The huge demand for Gary’s limited edition prints has led to a lucrative secondary market, rewarding collectors with more than just the beauty of his drawings.

 His enthusiastic collectors have supported him throughout his career.
 This popularity has enabled him to follow his heart and support charities dear to him.
-Through his wildlife art well over half a million pounds has been given back to protect the wildlife he feels so passionate about.
+Through his drawings and prints over a million pounds has been given back to protect the wildlife he feels so passionate about.

 "I can't imagine making a living drawing wildlife without giving back to help ensure their protection."